Write a Winning Essay

 Are You a Math Whiz?

 Are you good at applied mathematics with excellent problem-solving skills and the ability to work with a team?
 You could be eligible for the M3 Challenge, awarding up to $20,000.
-The registration deadline was February 28, 2014.
 2015 Registration will begin November 2014.
 The challenge is Internet-based with no participation or entrance fees.
 High schools can enter up to two teams of three to five students each.
 Students have 14 hours to solve a realistic, open-ended applied math-modeling problem.
-To find out more about 2015 opportunity, visit http://m3challenge.siam.org/.
+To find out more about this opportunity, visit http://m3challenge.siam.org/.

 Are you an excellent student who is respected by your teachers and peers?
 You may be eligible for the Ashley's Dream Scholarship of up to $1500.
 The applicant must be a US high school student (or home schooled) attending a 4-year accredited college.